 Established in 1981 by Jerry Bob and Eugenie Daniel, The Circle Bar Ranch is headquartered in Truscott, Texas.

-Their ranch, which consists of 99,000 acres and located in Foard, Baylor and Knox counties, was established mainly from three historic ranches located in Truscott in addition to a lease on the historic W.T.
+Their ranch, which consists of several thousand acres and located in Foard, Baylor and Knox counties, was established mainly from three historic ranches located in Truscott in addition to a lease on the historic W.T.
 Waggoner Estate.
 The three ranch families were the Craig, Browder, and Shawvers.
 Jim Craig registered his brand in 1883 and later moved to Truscott in 1885, where the half dugout they occupied for three years still exists.
 C.I.
 Browder registered his brand in 1883 and later moved to Truscott in 1896.
 The one room rock house, which some of their family occupied, is located on that same property today.
 They later built a house on three sections of land which is located southwest of Truscott and is one of the oldest existing houses in Knox County.
 John and Bob Shawver homesteaded land east of Truscott in the early 1880's.
 Jerry Bob was born on this ranch in 1958.

 Jerry Bob's maternal grandfather, Clyde Bullion, Sr. made his first land purchase in 1935 west of Truscott.
 The down payment was a house and a car.
 Mr. Bullion worked for Jim Craig (presently Alexander ranch) in 1915.
 After returning home from the army in 1919, Clyde returned to work for Mr. Craig until 1925.
 Jerry Bob's paternal grandfather, Roy Daniel, moved from Ringling, Oklahoma to Foard City, just north of Truscott in 1926.
 The Daniels have worked for ranches in the area since that time, including the Big Four Ranch, which is located west of Truscott.
 Since 1926, five generations of the family have been cattlemen or cowboyed in the Truscott and western Foard County area.
 Jerry Bob is currently serving on the Texas and Southwestern Cattle Raisers Association and the Pitchfork Ranch board.